rolkra/rolkra.github.io/_posts/2022-04-01-regex-for-beginners.md

 > grep("a", c("Apple", "Orange", "Lemon"), ignore.case = TRUE)
 [1] 1 2
 ```
-Now matches "Apple" and "Orange" as both contain "a" (ignoring upper/lower-case)
+Now "Apple" and "Orange" matches as both contain "a" (ignoring upper/lower-case)

+The same using {tidyverse} and {stringr}

 ```R
 > library(stringr)